r-nmt000/PerfectMeals/README.md

    1. Put all WhatYouNeed in a bowl and mix them up.
    2. Done!

-####PerfectCurry
+####PerfectStew
 * WhatYouNeed (6 plates)
    1. Kabocha (half)
    2. Spinach (2 bunchs)
    3. Pork leg (500g)
-   4. Curry roux (6 pieces)
+   4. Stew roux (6 pieces)
    5. Sliced garlic (30g)(if you want)
-   6. rice (200g)

 * HowToMake
-  1. Just follow an instruction on the back of a curry roux package using kabocha, spinach and garlic instead of potato, onion and carrot.
+  1. Just follow an instruction on the back of a stew roux package using kabocha, spinach and garlic instead of potato, onion and carrot.
   2. Done!

 instruction